 Applied Human Factors in Road Safety Guide: A Book in the Canadian Road Safety Engineering Handbook (CRaSH) PTM-AHFRS-E Applied Human Factors in Road Safety Guideis a practical guide for the application of human factors to road design and traffic operations, with a focus on road safety for a Canadian audience.
 The guide provides practitioners with a basic understanding of the road user capabilities, performance and behaviours, and also includes several practical tools for the application of human factors, including: design consistency, positive guidance, self-explaining roads, driver information load analysis and human factors axioms for road safety.
 The material is designed to be applicable to all road users including motorists, pedestrians and cyclists.
-Applied Human Factors in Road Safetvis intended to identify, define, and share good practices in road safety engineering in order to assist Canadian road authorities and road safety engineering practitioners in providing service to the public and addressing road safety issues at the local level.
+Applied Human Factors in Road Safety is intended to identify, define, and share good practices in road safety engineering in order to assist Canadian road authorities and road safety engineering practitioners in providing service to the public and addressing road safety issues at the local level.
 Implementing good road safety engineering practices will help achieve the targets set in local road safety plans as well as in Canada's Road Safety Vision.
 The Guide is part of the Canadian Road Safety Engineering Handbook (CRaSH), a series of 10 titles and anticipated titles developed under the auspices of the Road Safety Standing Committee of the Chief Engineers' Council.
 Although each book is specifically designed to be self-contained, taken together they comprise a comprehensive, authoritative and highly complementary set of practical guidelines.
-Other books in the series provide information on subject areas such as road safety audits and speed management Disponible en français : Guide d'application des facteurs humains en sécurité routière (2013) Media type: eBook, Print 2013 Member Price: \$ 169.00, Regular Price: \$ 225.00 Guidelines for Underground Utility Installations Crossing Highway Rights-of-Way PTM-UUICH-F Guidelines for Underground Utility Installations Crossing Highway Rights-of-Way is intended to assist various road authorities in establishing and administering reasonably uniform criteria for the accommodation of utilities crossing highway (and freeway) rights-of-way.
+Other books in the series provide information on subject areas such as road safety audits and speed management.
+Disponible en français : Guide d'application des facteurs humains en sécurité routière (2013) Media type: eBook, Print 2013 Member Price: \$ 169.00, Regular Price: \$ 225.00

+Guidelines for Underground Utility Installations Crossing Highway Rights-of-Way PTM-UUICH-E Guidelines for Underground Utility Installations Crossing Highway Rights-of-Way is intended to assist various road authorities in establishing and administering reasonably uniform criteria for the accommodation of utilities crossing highway (and freeway) rights-of-way.
 Ideally, existing utility accommodation guidelines should be updated in light of these guidelines, as appropriate.

-and individuals entering the highway/utility field, although they can be used by anyone interested in an overview of the complex series of highway/utility interactions.
+These guidelines have been written for both the road industry and the utility industry.
+They are specifically aimed at: public and private sector managers; consulting engineers practicing in the highway/utility field; and individuals entering the highway/utility field, although they can be used by anyone interested in an overview of the complex series of highway/utility interactions.
 Background Utility companies provide essential services to the public.
 They often install their facilities within the rights-of-way of public roads.
 If the utilities were not allowed to use the rights-of-way, they could be required to purchase their own land, which would drive up the overall cost to the utility company.
 This could significantly increase the cost to the public.
 The responsibility of road authorities includes operating the highway rights-of-way in a manner that ensures the safety, traffic-carrying ability and physical integrity of their installations.
-The presence of a utility within the right-of-way can affect these characteristics, so it is necessary for road authorities to reasonably regulate the presence of utilities Keywords: Planning of Transport Infrastructure, Administration, Cable, Carriageway, Corridor (Transp), Crossing the Road, Electricity, Fuel, Maintenance, Pipe, Risk Assessment, Safety, Subterranean http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/ptm-uuich-e-finalpub.pdf Media type: PDF Down 2013 PTM-SSSRR-E Free
+The presence of a utility within the right-of-way can affect these characteristics, so it is necessary for road authorities to reasonably regulate the presence of utilities.
+Keywords: Planning of Transport Infrastructure, Administration, Cable, Carriageway, Corridor (Transp), Crossing the Road, Electricity, Fuel, Maintenance, Pipe, Risk Assessment, Safety, Subterranean http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/ptm-uuich-e-finalpub.pdf Media type: PDF Download 2013 PTM-SSSRR-E Free